Transition magnon modes in thin ferromagnetic nanogratings: Magnetization's steady-state distribution

-In the steady-state, the magnetization is parallel to $\textstyle{{\bf H}^0_{\rm eff}}$.
-In the case of $\textstyle{H_{\rm ext}=0}$, the magnetization tends to be parallel to the grooves of the NG.
-Indeed, if the magnetization is parallel to the grooves, the demagnetizing field is zero (see Eq.~\eqref{psi_SimpleGrating}).
-If the magnetization would deviate from the grooves direction it will create a demagnetizing field, which acts in the opposite direction to the magnetization.
-Thus, the demagnetizing term in the free energy, $\textstyle{-{\bf m}^0\cdot {\bf H}^0_{\rm d}}$, would be positive which is energetically inefficient.
-That is why the magnetization tends to be parallel to the grooves at $\textstyle{H_{\rm ext}=0}$.
-In the case of $\textstyle{H_{\rm ext}\neq 0}$ the magnetization in the wire region tends to be parallel to the grooves while the magnetization in the film regions tends to be parallel to $\textstyle{{\bf H}_{\rm ext}}$.
+The steady-state distribution of the magnetization corresponds to the minimum of the free energy density.
+In the case of $\textstyle{H_{\rm ext}=0}$, the magnetization is parallel to the grooves of the NG.
+In the case of $\textstyle{H_{\rm ext}\neq 0}$, the magnetization in the wires tends to be parallel to the grooves, while the magnetization in the film regions (under the patterned volume) tends to be parallel to $\textstyle{{\bf H}_{\rm ext}}$.
 Thus, the \textit{total} spatial distribution of the steady-state magnetization is non-homogeneous for all directions of $\textstyle{{\bf H}_{\rm ext}}$ except for $\textstyle{\varphi_{\rm H}=0^{\circ}}$.